Properties of the method

 The specific velocity plot is a graphical diagnostic method.
 It should not be used for statistical purposes because σ/(1+σ) = v0/V. Therefore, errors in v0 appear in both the dependent and the independent variable invalidating regression analysis that requires stochastic independence of the two variables.
 Linear regression can be used to avoid subjective drawing of straight lines but without statistical rights.

 In the specific velocity plot there is no whitewashing of bad data and experimental errors are shown as they are.
 Without inventing alternatives, repeating experiments as necessary is the best way to cure the problem.
-And, as already mentioned, plots that manifestly deviate from linearity may originate from substrate inhibition or nonessential activation.
+And, as already mentioned, plots that manifestly deviate from linearity may originate from inhibition or nonessential activation by the substrate itself.

 Another factor is the non-adherence to the Botts-Morales general modifier mechanism and equation.
 If a prevailing rapid equilibrium condition does not apply, the specific velocity plot, as well as any other method based on this assumption, are pointless.
 However, the last case occurs only under extreme conditions analyzed in detail elsewhere [2, Chapter 2, sections 2.7 and 2.8].
 Whether of not extreme deviations from the equilibrium assumption do exist can be ascertained from the dependence of Km on modifier concentration: any non-monotonous dependence , i.e. showing a maximum or a minimum, is diagnostic for this situation.